-Protect your family’s skin with this DIY Cucumber Melon Lotion Bar.
+Protect your family’s skin with this DIY Cucumber Melon Lotion Bar recipe.
 Your family’s skin will feel so luxurious that your family will thank you!
 It might also be time to pamper yourself as well. 🙂

 Two of my kids had horrible eczema when they were little.
 We literally tried every.
 Single.
 Lotion.
 On the market (except for prescriptions) to clear it up for them.
 NOTHING worked.